 For 600 years wild and exotic animals were kept at the Tower of London.
 Discover why they were imprisoned and what their life was like at the Tower at Royal Beasts.

 In the 20th century, the Tower continued to play an important defensive role for Britain.
-From 25 July, this Tower will tell more of the story of how this ancient fortress continued to play its part in a modern-day war.
+Hear the story of how this ancient fortress continued to play its part in a modern-day war.